 Being a Literature student, chances are you have been asked to compose a Shakespeare essay at least once in the course of the program.
 Here are 6 tips to help you write an impressive analysis essay on a Shakespeare play.

 Give Multiple Readings

 If you think you can read a William Shakespeare play once and wholly understand it, you are mistaken.
 Shakespeare’s plays are complex and layered coupled with historical and poetic language.
-In order to completely get a hang of it, you will need to read it multiple times and make notes on the side to get the hang of it.
+To completely get a hang of it, you will need to read it multiple times and make notes on the side to get the hang of it.

 The first reading should be about knowing the story which can be followed by understanding his use of words and metaphors and digging further into the characters.
 Highlight paragraphs that are of interest to your topic, so you don’t waste time looking for them later.